 Although these are general guidelines for refund claims, there are many other factors that come into play.
 Each scenario is unique and requires a comprehensive understanding of the law and how it applies to individual situations.
 Your best option is to speak with a qualified tax attorney or tax professional regarding the details of your case.

 If you feel that you may be due a refund for these or any other reasons, contact Rex Halverson & Associates today to discuss your case.
-Our experts have many years of experience in California refund claims and tax appeals and we will fight aggressively to protect the rights of our clients.
+Our staff has many years of experience in California refund claims and tax appeals and we will fight aggressively to protect the rights of our clients.
 We are extremely-proficient in almost every area of tax law including, income, franchise, sales and use, payroll, property, fuel and business license taxes and serve individuals, small businesses and Fortune 500 corporations.

 Don’t let time expire on your case!
 Call our offices today at (916) 444-0015 to find out more about how we can help.